 The first trip that Sean and I took together was to Montreal.
 Honestly, it was SO long ago that I remember just a few things about that first trip.
-I remember hanging out at the top of Mont Royal and strolling through the park there.
-I also remember a disaster ordering poutine.
+My disaster ordering poutine is one.

 Long story short, we hit up a fast food joint.
 If you’ve been to Montreal, it was one of those places where the sign is just junk food: hot dogs, hamburgers, fries.
 We chose one of these fast food spots because we wanted to try poutine and were too young at the time to know that there were better restaurant options–and this was before Yelp.
 I tried to order using my rudimentary high school French language skills.
 Only after the money was out of my hand did I think the meal seemed really expensive.

 ♥ Related: Crispy Baked Eggplant

-When our food was ready, I realized that I had paid for THREE orders of poutine when I tried to order just one!
+When our food was ready, I realized that I had paid for THREE plates of poutine when I tried to order just one!
 It was so embarrassing!
-After talking to the manager, and some rolling of the eyes of the cashier who was adamant I said “trois”, I was able to return two of the orders and get some money back.
+After talking to the manager–and some eye rolling from the cashier who was adamant I said “trois”–I was able to return two orders of poutine and get some money back.